quii/learn-go-with-tests/roman-numerals.md

         numeral_test.go:62: got 69, want 49
 ```

-I think all we're missing is updating our `couldBeSubtractive` so that it accounts for the other kinds of subtractive symbols
+I think all we're missing is an update to `couldBeSubtractive` so that it accounts for the other kinds of subtractive symbols

 ```go
 func couldBeSubtractive(index int, currentSymbol uint8, roman string) bool {